MujeebaP/bsl-quest/README.md

 1. Connect your Android device to your computer via USB cable.
 2. Copy the `app-release.apk` file to your device's storage.
 3. Navigate to the file on your device and tap on it to install.

+## Option 2: Via Distribution List
+If methods fail to allow you to access the BSL Quest app, please do not hesitate to get in touch with me directly at [ec21553@qmul.ac.uk](mailto:ec21553@qmul.ac.uk).
+You can email me to request inclusion in the app distribution list.
+As a member of this list, you will receive an email invitation through Google Cloud Platform's Firebase App Distribution service.
+This invitation will provide you with a link to download and install the BSL Quest APK directly onto your Android device.
+The Firebase App Distribution service facilitates a smoother installation process and ensures that you receive the latest version of the app and is the PREFERRED method.
+I was unable to add this link here due to expiry reasons.

+### Option 3: Via Google Drive
+1. Download the APK from the Google Drive link: [BSL Quest APK](https://drive.google.com/file/d/12dnmOdi_wnsp_3vajd_CFDQg-mPTnHlC/view?usp=sharing)
+2. Allow installation from unknown sources on your Android device.
+This can typically be done in the `Settings > Security` section.
+3. Use a file manager on your Android device to navigate to the downloaded APK and tap on it to install.

 ### Option 4: Execution on a Non-Android Device
 If an Android device is not available for testing, you can still run the application in a development environment to simulate the mobile experience: